aflueckiger/KED2021/assignments.md

 - Bash scripts: `SURNAME_KED2021_NR.sh`
 - Python scripts: `SURNAME_KED2021_NR.py`

-The script follows the order of the tasks in the exercise.
+The script follows the order of the tasks in the assignment.
 In addition to the commands you have used to come up with a solution, you also provide a short, yet concise explanation of the actual solution as a comment (lines starting with `#`).
 Please use the following examples as template:

 ### Bash